PROPERTIES OF PULP

 Brightness of Pulp

 Brightness of paper is discussed in Paper Properties.
 The paper brightness is mainly dictated by pulp brightness.
-There are some modification in stock preparation which can alter paper brightness to some extent such as filler, sizing, whitening agent, dying etc. In short
+There are some modification in stock preparation which can alter paper brightness to some extent such as filler, sizing, whitening agent, dying etc.

 Conductivity of Pulp